-- The aims of the senior school are to provide all children with a broad, balanced and differentiated curriculum; for children to enjoy their studies and to leave school with the maximum grades and examinations that they can achieve. - Our department is designed specifically for individuals who would benefit from an academic education in a small, hard working less pressurised family environment. - To cater for gifted and talented children, dyslexic and delicate children; all with good conduct who are prepared to work hard towards their academic studies. - Small classes enable us to develop self-esteem, which in turn promotes learning.
-Children are expected to earn privileges that allow them to work in the IT Room, stay indoors at break and possibly by Year 11 allow them to leave the school premises with parental permission during lunch-time as long as all work is up to date and they are back promptly for afternoon lessons. - All children are individually tracked and monitored in every subject area every term by subject teachers. - SMART targets are set by subject teachers and monitored on a monthly basis All children are tracked individually at the end of each term. - · Targets set on reports form the IEP for all children whether on the SEN register or not - Children have these targets at the front of their exercise books. - Children are taught to self-assess their educational level; and to recognise their next step.
+- The aims of the senior school are to provide all children with a broad, balanced and differentiated curriculum; for children to enjoy their studies and to leave school with the maximum grades and examinations that they can achieve. - St Crispin's is designed specifically for individuals who would benefit from an academic education in a small, hardworking, less pressurised family environment. - We cater for gifted and talented children, dyslexic and delicate children; all with good conduct who are prepared to work hard towards their academic studies. - Small classes enable us to develop self-esteem, which in turn promotes learning.
+Children are expected to earn privileges that allow them to work in the IT Room, stay indoors at break and possibly by Year 11 allow them to leave the school premises with parental permission during lunch-time as long as all work is up to date and they are back promptly for afternoon lessons. - All children are individually tracked and monitored in every subject area every term by subject teachers. - SMART targets are set by subject teachers and monitored and reviewed as necessary. - All children are tracked individually via baseline, half-term and end-of-term grades. - Targets set on reports form the IEP for all children whether on the SEN register or not. - Children are taught to self-assess their educational level; and to recognise their next steps.